RECOGNIZING THE IMPORTANCE OF DISASTER RISK REDUCTION

 All HANDS AND HEARTS’ APPROACH

-All Hands and Hearts (AHAH) recognizes the journey after disaster strikes stretches further than recovery and the importance of resiliency and building back better.
-We want disaster impacted communities to recover feeling stronger, more resilient and empowered with the confidence in facing future disasters.
-This is why we work to make sure that both the buildings and the people that use them are safer and more prepared to face the days ahead.
+All Hands and Hearts (AHAH) recognizes that the journey after disaster strikes stretches further than recovery and the importance of resiliency and building back better.
+We want disaster-impacted communities to recover feeling stronger, more resilient and empowered to face future disasters confidently.
+This is why we work to ensure that both the buildings and the people who use them are safer and more prepared to face the days ahead.

 In line with the developing global movement and guidelines as set out in the Sendai Framework, AHAH is committed to actively participate and develop DRR practices side-by-side with the communities we are supporting.

-AHAH has developed a DRR framework to structure a number of guidelines and management approaches for the differing scopes of work i.e. principles developed specifically to support implementation in schools; risk reduction through resilient home rebuilds.
+AHAH has developed a DRR framework to structure a number of guidelines and management approaches for the differing scopes of work, i.e. principles developed specifically to support implementation in schools and risk reduction through resilient home rebuilds.
 We understand that each project and each community we work alongside will require tailored practices with bespoke elements.

 A framework is only a first step in addressing the process, which is a long journey from the introduction of the principles to combined implementation with the AHAH team to the ultimate goal – developing capacity within the community for long-term behavioral change for Disaster Risk Reduction.